 S1 message is acknowledged

-C-SGN sends Attach Accept with “No PDN connections required accept” indicator to UE.
+C-SGN sends Attach Accept with an indicator to indicate attach without PDN connection establishment is accepted to UE.

 MO and MT SMS procedures following the procedures defined in TS 23.060 [13] are performed while utilising the small data transfer described other sections.